dojscart/remote-payments-developer-docs/docs-site/api/api-definitions/prose/endpoints/setTipsAmount.md

 Changes tips amount for a payment intent.
-Available only if you allowed tips when creating this payment intent.
+Available if you allowed tips when creating this payment intent.